Sircjarr/Kt-Cmd-Args-Parser/README.md

 4.`CmdArgsParseException` occurs at the last step in parsing and is returned when there is an issue with parsing one of the args from `args`, eg: required arg not found, casting failure, or some other error thrown from the `initializer()` param.

 ---
-If either `CmdArgsMalformedException` or `CmdArgsParseException` occurs, the program will print out a concise single-line error statement.
+If either `CmdArgsMalformedException` or `CmdArgsParseException` occur, the program will print out a concise single-line error statement.
 Some example logs:
 ```
 error: [-i, --include] Required value not found
 error: No value specified for arg -x